Naruto RPG

 • The player must provide a link to the completed prior mission in the arc when starting the continuing mission.

-• Should the player fail any part of the Arc due to an Ambush, they may not be able to complete subsequent missions.
+• Should the player fail any part of the Arc due to an Ambush, they may be unable to complete subsequent missions.

 • Each mission in the arc after the first applies the Bonus.